Off-Site Delegate Participation in GA Business

 All delegates are required to submit a certified GA credential from their congregation.
 An off-site delegate will count against a congregation's total number of delegates allowed; so off-site participation is not recommended for congregations that can send a full delegation to attend GA in person.

-Congregations are encouraged to provide resources for off-site delegates (ie., meeting space, technology, telecommunication), as much as is possible.
+Congregations are encouraged to provide resources for off-site delegates (meeting space, computer, or Internet connection), as much as is possible.

 - Represent a congregation certified for General Assembly.